andrzej-jedrzejewski/hive-jdbc-cloudera-jar/README.md

 ![](https://github.com/andrzej-jedrzejewski/hive-jdbc-cloudera-jar/blob/master/images/data_source_conf_3_masked.png)

 ## How to Build
 To build locally, you must have Maven installed and properly configured.
-After that it's as simple as running `mvn:package`.
-A file called `hive-jdbc-uber-x.jar` will be created in your `target` directory.
-The newly created jar will have the Hive JDBC driver as well as all required dependencies.
+After that it's as simple as running `mvn package`.
+A file called `target\hive-jdbc-cloudera.jar` will be created.
+The newly created jar will contain all dependencies and driver as well.